nova9/lite/README.md

 # lite
 Python script to download any literotica story.

-It just works.
+Don't worry about the acuracy.
+If something got downloaded without an error, it's whole thing.
+No more.
+No less.
+Single stories can't be downloaded.
+Whatever the chapter you give as the link, whole series will be downloaded.

 # How To